evkx/evkx.github.io/content/models/xiaomi/su7/su7/_index.md

 The Xiaomi SU7, with dimensions of 4997 mm in length, 1963 mm in width, and 1455 mm in height, falls into E-segment cars, also known as executive cars, are larger and more luxurious than their D-segment counterparts.
 They are designed to offer superior comfort, advanced technology, and high performance, making them suitable for a specific set of drivers.
 The Xiaomi SU7 is available in a total of 9 paint colors, including several striking metallic options.

-You can select from multiple wheel options in different sizes on the Xiaomi SU7, allowing you to customize your vehicle to suit your style and driving preferences.
+The Xiaomi SU7 offers multiple wheel options in different sizes, allowing you to customize your vehicle to suit your style and driving preferences.
 The available tire and wheel combinations include:

 - 245/45 tires on 19" rims
 - 245/40 tires on 20" rims front and 265/40 tires on 20" rims rear
 - 245/35 tires on 21" rims front and 265/35 tires on 21" rims rear

-More narrow wheels will improve consumption and give a longer range, while wider wheels will provide better traction and handling.
+Narrower wheels improve consumption and provide a longer range, while wider wheels offer better traction and handling.

 The car has four [regular doors](../../../../technology/doors/) and a [boot lid](../../../../technology/doors/#boot-lid) for the trunk.